Project 23560 Lider-class destroyer: History

 Project approval was given in 2013, and in 2015, Severnoye Design Bureau was awarded with a contract for the creation of a smaller non-nuclear and heavier nuclear-powered variant of the future destroyer.
 In 2016, the Krylov State Scientific Center handed the preliminary design of the destroyer to the Russian Navy.
 Initially, twelve ships were planned to be built and split between Russia's Northern and Pacific fleets.
 Later, construction of eight vessels was mentioned.

 A May 2017 report indicated that the Lider-class destroyer had been dropped from the Russia's State Armament Programme for 2018–2027 due to financing reductions, however in June 2017, United Shipbuilding Corporation announced the Russian Defense Ministry had approved the preliminary design of the Lider class destroyer.

 In February 2019, a decision was made to build the 19,000 ton nuclear-powered variant of the destroyer, instead of the proposed 12–13,000 ton variant equipped with a gas-turbine powerplant.
 Two vessels should be built by end of the 2020s at a cost of RUB100 billion per vessel.
 It is believed the construction of the lead vessel could begin as soon as 2023.

 On April 18, 2020, Russian newspaper Interfax reported that the Severnoye Design Bureau had suspended development on the Lider.
 However, in June, Alexei Rakhmanov, head of the United Shipbuilding Corporation, reported that the project was still moving forward.

 In an interview on 15 August 2022, Rakhmanov reaffirmed that the project has not been cancelled, and is still under development.
 However, he also emphasised that the Russian Ministry of Defence will only choose one large warship project for construction, and that they favour the Project 22350M Super Gorshkov frigate due to the favourable performance of the class.
+In August 2025, Admiral Alexander Moiseev stated that project remained under development though limited Russian access to critical technologies might continue to pose constraints on the project's progress.

 Design

-According to Advisor to the General Director of the Krylov State Research Center Valeriy Polovinki, that worked out the destroyer's preliminary design, "The Lider will be a universal ship, triple-hatted as a destroyer, large ASW ship and guided missile cruiser while being smaller than Project 1144 ships and carrying far more weaponry," as reported in The Defence Talk.
-He further reported the new destroyer "is meant to replace the Sovremenny-class destroyers, the main anti-surface warships of the Russian Navy, as well as the Slava-class cruisers and the Udaloy-class anti-submarine destroyers."
+According to Valeriy Polovinki, Advisor to the General Director of the Krylov State Research Center, who worked out the destroyer's preliminary design, "The Lider will be a universal ship, triple-hatted as a destroyer, large ASW ship and guided missile cruiser while being smaller than Project 1144 ships and carrying far more weaponry", as reported in The Defence Talk.
+It was subsequently reported that the new destroyer is meant to replace the Sovremenny-class destroyers, the main anti-surface warships of the Russian Navy, as well as the Slava-class cruisers and the Udaloy-class anti-submarine destroyers.

 The ships will be about 230 m long with a beam of 20 m, and a maximum speed of 32 kn.
 The vessels are estimated to displace up to 19,000 tons.
 In total, they should carry a combination of at least 200 missiles of different variants.